TheDolentCity/realms/src/content/docs/rules/realm-checks.md

 - Crime +2

 This realm would have significant access to resources and wealth, but struggle to feed their people and quash crime rings.

+## Burg Checks
+These operate the same exact way as a Realm Check, but instead of representing an entire realm, it only represents a burg.
+Burgs are seats of power for minor houses, like Stormport or Rockmire.